Sexual Offences Act 1967: Legislation and debate

+On 26 April 1966, Lord Arran introduced in the House of Lords the Sexual Offences Bill, which passed on 16 June 1966 by a vote of 78 to 60.
+Immediately thereafter, Leo Abse, again under the Ten Minute Rule, introduced in the House of Commons the Sexual Offences (No. 2) Bill, a slightly modified version of Lord Arran's Bill.

+After the Bill was granted a first reading by a vote of 244 to 100, the Government (which is in charge of parliamentary business on all days other than Friday) decided to allot additional parliamentary time to the Bill, since it had become clear there was a majority in favour of it.

-By 1967, the government of Harold Wilson was showing support for the bill.
-The decriminalisation of homosexuality was one of multiple liberal social reforms to be passed under Wilson's 1966-70 government and the wider move towards a "permissive society".
+The decriminalisation of homosexuality was one of multiple liberal social reforms to be passed under Wilson's 1966–1970 government and the wider move towards a "permissive society".
 Other reforms of the era included the legalisation of abortion the same year, the relaxation of divorce laws and the abolition of theatre censorship and capital punishment.
-These reforms arose due to several separate campaigns benefitting from growing public support and Labour's large majority, rather than from central government leadership.
+These reforms arose due to several separate campaigns benefiting from growing public support and Labour's large majority, rather than from central government leadership.
 Wilson himself had no enthusiasm for moral legislation, but there were Labour frontbenchers who supported the bill, including Roy Jenkins, the Home Secretary.

+The Sexual Offences (No. 2) Bill ultimately passed in the House of Commons on 4 July by a vote of 99 to 14 (a majority of 85) and in the House of Lords on 13 July by a vote of 111 to 48 (a majority of 63).
+It received royal assent on 27 July, becoming the Sexual Offences Act 1967.

+House of Commons

+House of Lords

 The proposal legalised acts that met the conditions of being between two consenting adults in private.
 It did not apply to the Merchant Navy or the Armed Forces, nor to Scotland and Northern Ireland.
 In 1980, David Steel MP stated "I remember a conversation with the then sponsor of the Bill in 1965, Mr. Humphry Berkeley, in which I asked him why he proposed to cover only England and Wales.
 He was open about it.
 He said that the Bill was discussed on a Friday and that if he included Scotland in it most of the Scottish Members would stay to vote against it.
-Probably that was wise and sound judgment on his part."
+Probably that was wise and sound judgment on his part".
 As with the Wolfenden report's proposal, the bill set the age of consent for homosexual activity to 21, five years higher than for heterosexual activity.
 It did not delete the offences of buggery and gross indecency.
 Men could still be prosecuted for these offences if their actions did not meet the strict requirements of the bill.
 For the first time, however, the maximum penalties were differentiated, depending upon why the relevant sexual act was still illegal: whether there was a lack of consent, the age requirement was not satisfied, or the act was not in private.